NodeMixaholic/why-roblox-is-evil/README.md

 # why-roblox-is-evil
 ## Why Roblox is evil and we should all avoid it like Ninten... err... the plague.
 Roblox is an online game development and playing software that is targeted at kids.
-But it seems like ROBLOX Studio has some shady practices that are worth noting.
+But it seems like ROBLOX has some shady practices that are worth noting.

 Roblox’s “Terms of Service” (TOS) are exploitive and restrictive.
 Roblox claims the following: "You hereby irrevocably transfer and assign to Us all right, title, and interest in and to your Content."
 They sound so generous on first glance, but there's more on the terms of service page.
 Roblox claims the following: "You hereby grant us a perpetual, irrevocable, nonexclusive, royalty-free, fully paid, worldwide license (with the right to sublicense through unlimited levels of sublicensees) to use any or all of Your Content for any [reason]”
 Roblox is a company that is dedicated to exploiting its developers and making money off of them, and in order to do so it needs people to buy their useless in-game currency.